Degree Fulfillment

 Students selecting a major from any of the departments listed below must complete the GS Electronic Major Declaration Form and obtain departmental approval (for contacts and additional information, please click on the departmental links listed below).
 Once approval has been granted, students should email the approval confirmation to their respective advisors to finalize the major declaration process.

-Before requesting approval from the departmental advisor, students should create a plan of study based upon the major’s prerequisites, requirements, and course offerings, and bring this plan to the meeting with the departmental advisor.
+Before requesting approval from the departmental advisor, students should create a plan of study based on the program's prerequisites, requirements, and course offerings, and bring this plan to the meeting with the DUS.

 Frequently Asked Questions